yongchaofan/tinyTerm/docs/index.md

 ## Introduction

-Network engineers commonly use terminal emulator to send CLI commands to network devices, and frequently face challenges like:
+Years ago when I started support telecom transport devices using TL1 command line interface, I quickly realized that existing terminal emulators was not adequat dealing with the challenges facing TL1 users:

-	- what's the syntax of that magic command I used last time?
+	- have to remember and type long commands repeatedly
-	- have to send 100 commands to 10 devices, that's a lot of typing!
+	- have to send batches of commands to multiple devices
-	- Wish the terminal can send command intelligently based on server response
+	- have to make configuration changes based on the data retrived

-tinyTerm is an open source terminal emulator designed to network engineers with features like:
+tinyTerm was started as a simple serial/telnet client with some unique features towards those challenges:

 	- command hsitory and autocompletion
 	- automated command batch execution